Cassandra Tkachuk, Research Specialist, MPSG – Spring 2022 Pulse Beat

 IN 2021, 46 pea fields were surveyed for root diseases and 41 fields were surveyed for foliar diseases during mid- to late-July at the R3 to R4 (flat to full pod) stages.
 Foliar diseases included Mycosphaerella blight, bacterial blight, downy mildew, white mould, powdery mildew, anthracnose, rust and Septoria leaf blotch.

 A detailed summary of 2021 results can be found in Table 5 and a comparison of disease results from 2016 to 2021 in Table 6.
 Fusarium root rot was the most common root disease, found in all surveyed fields at an average severity of 3.1, on a scale of 0–9.
-Rhizoctonia was not detected in any fields and Aphanomyces data is unavailable for 2021 due to ongoing pandemic constraints.
+Rhizoctonia was not detected in any fields and Aphanomyces data is pending for 2020 and 2021 due to ongoing pandemic constraints.
 MPSG is committed to gaining a better understanding of Aphanomyces in the province moving forward.

 Mycosphaerella blight was the most prevalent disease and has been found at some level of severity in every surveyed pea field since 2016 (Table 5).
 Downy mildew was found in 12% of fields and bacterial blight in 7%.
 However, disease pressure and severity were low overall due to the widespread dry conditions.